-Warning!
-His passion for science is infectious as is his laugh!
+Warning: His passion for science is as infectious as his laugh!

 Dr. Sarah Swanson

-Is awesome on every microscope (Electron, Confocal, Epifluorescence and even Fold Scope), keeps everything in the lab working to schedule and enjoys playing the flute in her spare time.
+Sarah is awesome on every microscope (Electron, Confocal, Epifluorescence and even Fold Scope), keeps everything in the lab working to schedule and enjoys playing the flute in her spare time.
 She is the veteran of multiple spaceflight experiments including TOAST, TOAST2, and TOAST3 aka APEX05.
-She is currently planning future mission code named BLASTOFF, TICTOC and SPECTRUM.
+She is currently planning future missions code named BLASTOFF, TICTOC and SPECTRUM.

 Dr. Richard Barker

-This space cadet love plants, genetics and bioinformatics almost as much as his dog's Simba and Savannah.
-He is the Co-chair of the NASA Plants Advanced Working Group (AWG) and a member of numerous other NASA GeneLab collaborative working groups.
+This space cadet loves plants, genetics and bioinformatics almost as much as his dogs Simba and Savannah.
+He is the co-chair of the NASA Plants Advanced Working Group (AWG) and a member of numerous other NASA GeneLab collaborative working groups.